minminlittleshrimp/MCT-daemon/doc/mct-daemon.md

 # DESCRIPTION

-The MCT Daemon acts as a central data transferring space where logs from Publisher will be kept temporarily or permanently based on requests from Subcriber.
+This MCT Daemon will act as a central tracer by storing logs from log-writer and later buffer these logs in the need of the log-reader.

 ## OPTIONS